Chipotle Spicy Hummus Recipe

 If you’ve ever made any kind of hummus you already know what I mean and you probably have all of the ingredients in your cupboard.

-You may have to go and pick up a small can of chipotle peppers in adobo sauce but that's probably it.
+You may have to go and pick up a small can of chipotle peppers in adobo sauce, but that’s probably it.

-A food processor is also a must-have in my opinion.
+A food processor is also a must-have, in my opinion.
 That takes everything down to smooth and creamy in minutes.
 Like, about 3 minutes tops.

 Overhead photo of spicy autumn orange dip on a burnt orange plate surrounded by pita bread triangles and crackers.